GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 ---

-As a tech company, you're going to need to host and version control your source code.
-Unless you're super weird (or have crazy requirements), you're likely to use a SaaS platform such as GitHub to do so.
+As a tech company, you need to host and version control your source code.
+Unless you're super weird (or have crazy requirements), you're likely to use a SaaS platform such as GitHub.

 This article covers the main controls to implement on GitHub - but you'll find that most of these have equivalents on platforms such as [GitLab](https://about.gitlab.com/) or [BitBucket](https://bitbucket.org/product).